microdotblog/indie-microblogging/Part 6/Banning users.md

 The first step for Twitter should be to check out the IndieWeb.
 There are people who have been thinking about and working toward more open social networks for years.

-After a closer reading of Jack's tweets, though, I think my first interpretation wasn't quite right.
+After a closer reading of Jack's tweets, though, my first interpretation wasn't quite right.
 Twitter isn't necessarily interested in decentralizing _content_ or even identity on their platform.
 Why would they be?
 Their business is based around having all your tweets in one place.

 [Early in the thread][9], Jack hints at what Twitter is trying to do: